Menu

 • Visa application period: The visa application must be submitted within a period of 1 month, counted as of the day after the date on which the employer is notified of the favourable decision regarding the initial residence and employment permit.

-• Place of submission: Applications and requirements must be submitted via postal mail to Consulate General of Spain in Houston- Visa Department (1800 Bering Dr. Suite 750 Houston, Texas, 77057).
+• Place of submission: Applications must be submitted via postal mail to Consulate General of Spain in Houston- Employee Visa (1800 Bering Dr. Suite 750 Houston, Texas, 77057).

 • Rectifying the application: The Consular Office may ask the applicant to submit any missing documents, or to provide additional documents or data that are necessary for a decision regarding the application.
 The applicant may also be called in for a personal interview.